StanislavBerezin/Docker/README.md

 # What docker is and Why

 What
-Containers are the instances of a certain programms, so essentually Docker is a platofrm which allows you to run containers based on images.
-Image is the entity with all depenendancies and  configuarations that are required to run a programm.
+For example, lets say you've built a website with lots of packages, nodejs support and now looking to deploy it.
+To do so, you will need a virtual machine from AWS or any other server provider, that virtual machine will require basic installations of nodejs and other dependencies associated with it.
+The process of installing dependencies can get quite tedious and exhasting if you have to do it everytime manually.
+Docker allows you to create images with pre-set configurations and all required installations which then can be easily deployed without doing anything manually.

 Why
-Because it makes it easier to run any software on your machine without worrying about setup and dependencies associated with your chosen software
+Because it makes it highly efficient to run a software on any machine without worrying about setup and dependencies associated with it.

-# How it works when using RUN cmd

-When running ```docker run app-name``` it starts the Docker client and then it communicates with Docker server.
-Eventually the Docker server see that we tried to run ```app-name``` so it starts the search for it, if unable to find (image cache) it loads it (Docker hub) and runs, then it stores image of ```app-name``` in your image cache.

-# What is a container (more detailed)
+# What is a container (more technical)

 On all computers we have an app processing layer, where we can have our browsers, apps, etc. Those apps make system calls to kernel and kernel communicates directly with CPU, Memory, and Hard Disk.
 To understand the container lets imagine a scenario: You have a need to run 2 programms at the same time both of which require different versions of NodeJs.
 However on your machine you have only 1 installed and you cannot run 2 of them at the same time.
 To solve this problem we have a CONTAINER, essentially a programm makes a system call to kernel which causes it to assign a portion of resources and run apps concurrently.

     The technique for allocating resources is called "nameSpacing" -> (isolating resources per process or group of processes), governed by "Control Groups" -> (limits amount of resources per process).
 All of those belong to linux OS, so when you install docker you automatically installed linux VM.
 Inside of it this machine we have all containers and linux kernel to do the job

 # What is image

 A snapshot of files and directories required to run a specific software.

 # ----------------------
-# Docker in more details
+# Docker basic command
 # --------------------

+# How it works when using RUN cmd

+When running ```docker run app-name``` it starts the Docker client and then it communicates with Docker server.
+Eventually the Docker server see that we tried to run ```app-name``` so it starts the search for it, if unable to find (image cache) it loads it (Docker hub) and runs, then it stores image of ```app-name``` in your image cache.

 # Overriding default commands

-In the example of ```docker run app-name``` we can add last arguments like ```echo im overrider``` that will display text after the container is up and running.
+In the example of ```docker run app-name``` we can add arguments to the end like ```echo im overrider``` that will display text after the container is up and running.
 Can be any commands like ```ls, cd ..``` or run scripts you need.
-But need to have the entire ubuntu in your image.
+However image should know those basic commands.

 # Check running containers
 1)```docker ps``` shows you all running containers